Bereichsbild

 For receiving a transcript of records after your stay, two steps are to be taken:

-The form can be found on our webpage in the “Documents” section.
+The form can also be found on our webpage in the “Documents” section and shall contain all the information as indicated on the form.

-B. Hand in your certificates for courses visited at other departments than the political science department
+STEP 2: Hand in your certificates for courses visited at other departments than the political science department (Scheine)

-If you have any further questions this FAQ could not answer, please do not hesitate to write an e-mail to our Erasmus team.
-You can also come by during office hours.
+If you have any further questions this page could not answer, please do not hesitate to e-mail our Erasmus team.
+You can also arrange an in-person or online meeting if you’d rather like to talk to us face-to-face.

 Further information on the Erasmus program of the Political Science Department can be found on this webpage.